paul-hammant/install_groovy_via_maven/README.md

 Just run the `install_groovy_via_maven.sh` script in bash - optional groovy version string as first arg.
 Script can be run again and again, fairly safely.

+## Bugs/Features/TODO

+1. Grapes is not working in GitBash on Windows for me: https://issues.apache.org/jira/projects/GROOVY/issues/GROOVY-11454